Andrei-ctrl/3d-Campus-nav/README.md

 ---

-## Measuremnts
+## Measurements

 The weasurements were taken using Google Maps measuring tool.
 Positions of rooms as well as other objects positions, I measured using steps under the assumption that one large step is equal to one meter.
+Although, I could have just measure the distances to the room entrances to put the markers, I wanted the prototype to be more detailed.

 <img width="960" height="1280" alt="image" src="https://github.com/user-attachments/assets/41527070-b457-4c0b-858a-acfde194b886" />